 Their debut EP, Waiting for a Sunny Day, takes you along for an emotional ride that is one moment pensive and ruminative then the next determined and inspiring.
 At times you'll swear you hear voices from the distant past only to realise you're hearing them for the very first time.
 High and Low builds to a spine-tingling crescendo while the title track, Waiting for a Sunny Day, runs the gamut from hopelessness to hope.
 Startin' Tomorrow is what the Spin Doctors would've cut had they been part of the British Invasion.
 Leaving it All Up To You sounds as if it escaped from a Sgt.
 Pepper album and took refuge in an Apple Computer commercial.
 Before Time Slipped Away shows a softer side of the band with forlorn lyrics of a love gone by.

-When Chadwick Station was in the midst of recording High and Low someone in the session commented that the song carried a hint of the Little River Band.
+When Chadwick Station were in the midst of recording High and Low someone in the session commented that the song carried a hint of the Little River Band.
 The band offered as to how they were big fans of LRB.
 Cuomo smiled.
 He told them the story of how he had been dispatched to Montserrat once upon a time by Beatles producer Sir George Martin to record synthesizer overdubs for LRB's Time Exposure LP.
 He was still good friends with founding member Beeb Birtles who was responsible for LRB's rich vocal harmonies.
 He asked if the band wanted him to invite Birtles to work his magic on High and Low.
 "Are you serious?"
 Kensington laughed, telling the story later.
 "We were flipping out.
 Asking him, 'Are you taking the mick?
 Can you actually do that?'"
 Birtles agreed and what started out with a hint of LRB ended up being lavishly buttered.

 The title track, Waiting for a Sunny Day, can be interpreted in many different ways.
 It's best summed up by the writer, Kensington.
 "Ever been in a funk?" he asks.
 "I mean a rut funk?
 Something you can't seem to pull out of?
 That's what this record is all about."
 Kensington noted that it is ultimately a message of hope.
 "Look, if you're just going to sit around and feel sorry for yourself and wait for someone else to change your situation you're going to be sadly disappointed.
 Get off your bum and make it happen!"
 The harmonic vocals in the bridge draw the most attention.
 Some have asked if they employed the Beach Boys for the background vocals.
 Given Cuomo's connections that would not be out of the realm of possibility.